eHealth and APIs

 At that time, Marco Woesthuis, a doctor who had recently left the pharmaceutical industry, was considering creating the first truly interoperable eHealth platform that could automatically capture data and add it to the patient’s Electronic Health Record.
 He recognised that digital innovations could save healthcare providers a lot of time and significantly improve the quality of life for patients.

 Martijn Verhoeven had a similar vision.
 He had recently sold his online travel company to focus on projects with more social impact.
 He created an open API hub, using Lego-like digital building blocks to connect different healthcare systems and applications.

+Marco and Martijn decided to join forces.
 As is good practice in service design, Marco spent several days with doctors in their hospitals and clinics.
-He was surprised by how little had changed in the workflow of doctors since his time in practicing medicine.
-Pens were exchanged for monitors, but the workflow had largely remained the same.
-Many of the doctors Marco interviewed were (slightly) frustrated by the ratio of helping patients to time spent on administrative tasks.
-Many felt like robots filling the fields of their Electronic Health Records (EHR).
+Many of the doctors Marco interviewed were frustrated by the time spent on administrative tasks.
+They felt like they were filling out fields in the EHR like robots.

 Meanwhile, Martijn delved into the systems and processes that left many medical professionals feeling obstructed.
 He observed the duration of outpatient consultations and noted that much time was spent asking for information that could have already been exchanged before the consultation.

 Marco and Martijn concluded that using digital forms and home measurements would save time and reduce administrative burdens.
 This led to the creation of Improve, Open Health Hub’s first app.
 The Improve app was launched in April 2016 and was the first end-to-end encrypted mobile app for Patient-Reported Outcome Measures (PROMs) in Europe, with RadboudUMC as the launching customer.